Anastasiya Miroshnichenko: 2017–2019: Junior

-Senior gymnastics career
+2020–2022: Senior

-2021

 Miroshnichenko turned senior in 2020; however the mass majority of competitions were either canceled or postponed due to the global COVID-19 pandemic.
-She made her senior international debut at the Varna Challenge Cup where she finished fourth on vault behind Coline Devillard, Uliana Perebinosova, and compatriot Oksana Chusovitina.
-In October Miroshnichenko competed at the South Central Asian Championships alongside Dildora Aripova, Giunaz Jumabekova, and Ominakhon Khalilova.
+She made her senior international debut at the 2021 Varna World Challenge Cup where she finished fourth on vault behind Coline Devillard, Uliana Perebinosova, and compatriot Oksana Chusovitina.
+In October, Miroshnichenko competed at the 2021 South Central Asian Championships alongside Dildora Aripova, Giunaz Jumabekova, and Ominakhon Khalilova.
 They finished first as a team and individually Miroshnichenko won the all-around title.
 She also qualified to three event finals.
 During event finals Miroshnichenko won gold on vault and floor exercise and won silver on uneven bars behind Aripova.

-2022

-In January Miroshnichenko injured her cervical vertebrae while training.
-She was out for the remainder of the season to focus on recovery and rehabilitation.
-In May she was awarded Master of Sports of International Class.
+In January 2022, Miroshnichenko injured her cervical vertebrae while training.
+In May of that year, she was awarded Master of Sports of International Class.
+Miroshnichenko spent the next three years rehabilitating and relearning how to walk.

+Post-gymnastics career

+Miroshnichenko graduated from the Uzbek State Institute of Physical Culture in 2024.
+After rehabilitation, she returned to gymnastics as a coach.
+Additionally she became an International Brevet Judge, allowing her to judge at official World Gymnastics sanctioned events; her first competition she judged at was the 2026 Tashkent World Challenge Cup.